-- 1 Introduction and Principles
+- 1 Introduction and Principles 3

-- 2 Key legal points
+- 2 Key legal points 4

-- 3 Tackling Poor Behaviour
+- 3 Tackling Poor Behaviour 5

-- 4 Reinforcing Positive Behaviour
+- 4 Reinforcing Positive Behaviour 7

-- 5 Responding to Challenging Behaviour
+- 5 Responding to Challenging Behaviour 9

-- 6 Sanctions
+- 6 Sanctions 11

-- 7 Bullying
+- 7 Bullying 12

-- 8 Confiscation of inappropriate items
+- 8 Confiscation of inappropriate items 13

-- 9 Power to use reasonable force
+- 9 Power to use reasonable force 14

-- 10 Key Points for Staff
+- 10 Key Points for Staff 15

-- 11 Malicious allegations against staff
+- 11 Malicious allegations against staff 15

-- 12 Monitoring, evaluation and review
+- 12 Monitoring, evaluation and review 15

-- Appendix 1: Behaviour Contract
+Appendix 1: Behaviour Contract 19

-- Appendix 2: Physical Intervention and Positive Handling Policy
+Appendix 2: Physical Intervention and Positive Handling Policy 20

-- Appendix 3: Incident Report Form
+Appendix 3: Incident Report Form 26

-Availability of the Behaviour Policy

-This policy is available on request to pupils, the parents of pupils and prospective pupils of the academy.
-While pupils may themselves raise concerns and complaints under this policy and procedure, the academy will involve parents should this occur.
+Availability of the Behaviour Policy This policy is available on request to students, the parents of students and prospective students of the academy.
+While students may themselves raise concerns and complaints under this policy and procedure, the academy will involve parents should this occur.
 Copies are available from the following:

-The Principal Stone Soup Academy 14 High Pavement Nottingham NG1 1HN
+The Principal Stone Soup Academy 14 High Pavement Nottingham NG1 1HN Tel.: 0115 822 1834 A copy of the policy is available on the Academy website.